Animal Welfare

 Antimicrobials

 Disease prevention strategies such as husbandry, hygiene, and vaccinations must be the primary defenses against animal disease.
 However, even with excellent care, farm animals sometimes become ill.
 When this occurs, antimicrobial treatment (including antibiotics) can be an important component of humane animal care.
 Therapeutic antimicrobials should only be used after careful review by a veterinarian and treatment limited to ill and at-risk animals, treating the fewest animals possible.
 Alongside good farm management, responsible antimicrobial use can help protect food quality and enhance safety.
+In the United States, where the majority of Kraft Heinz meat ingredients are purchased, we require our suppliers to meet or exceed the AVMA or WOAH guidelines for the judicious use of antimicrobial agents.
+Our meat and dairy products meet or exceed government regulations related to the use and administration of antimicrobials, including compliance with bans on antibiotics for growth promotion.

 Hormones

 While studies conclude hormone supplements in cattle are safe for animals and for humans, we support ongoing research efforts to further demonstrate the safety and usefulness of supplemental hormones.
 For example, recombinant bovine somatotropin (rbST) is a hormone that can increase milk production in dairy cattle.
 Globally its usage varies widely in accordance with government regulations.
 In the United States, for example, hormones (including rbST) are not allowed to be used for growth promotion in pigs or poultry.
 In some countries, growth hormones are approved for use in beef and dairy cattle.
 We do not restrict their use in those instances.
-However, we support wider, industry initiatives to eliminate rbST from the supply.
+However, we support wider industry initiatives to eliminate rbST from the supply.

 Testing of Food Ingredients

 Kraft Heinz does not support or condone the use of animals for research that is not essential to food safety, and we do not maintain any testing facilities.
-When required by governmental agencies, ingredient safety testing is completed by accredited third-party facilities following appropriate animal welfare guidelines.
+When legally required by governmental agencies, ingredient safety testing is completed by accredited third-party facilities following appropriate animal welfare guidelines.
 We do not support unnecessary testing and are advocates for replacing animal testing with other validated research methods.

 Animal Welfare Risk Assessments